NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 > - Test whether the GPU running exvironment is successfully configured:
 >
 >   ```docker run --help | grep -i gpus  ```
 >
+>     If yes, it will yield the GPU information.
+>
 > - Run the following ommand to import the docker image:
 >